sonnyparlin/sonnyparlin.github.com/_posts/2020-10-24-if-anyone-else-has-samsung-galaxy-book.md

 blogger_orig_url: https://www.sparl.in/2020/10/if-anyone-else-has-samsung-galaxy-book.html
 ---

-<p>Okay if anyone else has a Samsung Galaxy Book Flex ⍺ running Fedora 32/33 and runs into the issue of getting no sound in your headphones, I have a solution/workaround that is satisfying enough for me.
-First let's get the headphones working on boot.</p> <p>Create a service like so:</p>
+Okay if anyone else has a Samsung Galaxy Book Flex ⍺ running Fedora 32/33 and runs into the issue of getting no sound in your headphones, I have a solution/workaround that is satisfying enough for me.
+First let's get the headphones working on boot.

+Create a service like so:

 ```bash
 [root@localhost ~]# cat /usr/lib/systemd/system/headphones.service